cpp-cat/bettercare4.me/README.md

     - Security group: bc4me-spark-cluster-master (need to open port 80 & 443 on this security group)
     - SSH key pair: play1-kp
     - Strarted with public DNS: ec2-54-205-171-3.compute-1.amazonaws.com

-  - Start the system monitoring on play instance:
-    - `$ java -jar remote-linux-monitor-v1.05.jar -i ~/play1-kp.pem -H ec2-54-159-192-139.compute-1.amazonaws.com -u ubuntu &`
+  - The Play instance is started
   - Copy the spark1-kp.pem and cassandra1-kp.pem onto the play instance to be able to ssh into the spark cluster:
     - `$ scp -i ~/play1-kp.pem ~/spark1-kp.pem ubuntu@ec2-54-205-171-3.compute-1.amazonaws.com:~/` (using the public DNS of the play instance)
     - `$ scp -i ~/play1-kp.pem ~/cassandra1-kp.pem ubuntu@ec2-54-205-171-3.compute-1.amazonaws.com:~/` (using the public DNS of the play instance)

+- Starting the Play Application on Play instance
+-
+  - Start the spark cluster and create a cassandra cluster
+    - Put the spark master private IP onto `data/spark_conf/master`
+    - Put the spark slaves private IP onto `data/spark_conf/slaves`
+    - Put the spark master url onto `data/spark_conf/spark-defaults-prod.yaml` : `spark://ip-10-40-46-177:7077` (THIS IP FORMAT, See Spark cluster status page)
+    - Put the private IP of the cassandra master onto `data/cassandra-prod.yaml`
+    - Commit those changes and push it to github master

+  - Start the system monitoring on play instance:
+    - `$ java -jar remote-linux-monitor-v1.05.jar -i ~/play1-kp.pem -H ec2-54-159-192-139.compute-1.amazonaws.com -u ubuntu &`
   - SSH to the play ec2 instance:
     - `$ ssh -i ~/play1-kp.pem ubuntu@ec2-54-205-171-3.compute-1.amazonaws.com` (using the correct public DNS)
   - Clone the Bettercare4.me git repository onto the play instance, or update the repo